Olene Walker

 Olene Walker (née Smith; November 15, 1930 – November 28, 2015) was an American politician who served as the 15th governor of Utah from 2003 to 2005, succeeding the governorship after Mike Leavitt's resignation.

-A member of the Republican Party, Walker was Utah's first female governor and the first female Lieutenant Governor of Utah.
+A member of the Republican Party, Walker was Utah's first female lieutenant governor of Utah as well the first and currently only female governor.

+She is also the shortest serving Governor of Utah, serving for only a year and two months.

 Early life and education

 Walker was born Olene Smith in Ogden, Utah, in 1930 to Thomas Ole Smith and Nina (née Hadley) Smith, the second of their five children.
 She graduated from Weber High School.
 Walker received her bachelor's degree from Brigham Young University in 1953, her master's from Stanford University, and her doctorate in education administration from the University of Utah.

 Career

 Walker's began her career in the Utah House of Representatives, including a term as Majority Whip, during which she helped create Utah’s Rainy Day Fund.
+She served in the Utah House from 1981 to 1989.
 She served as the fourth Lieutenant Governor of Utah for the 10 years prior to becoming governor.
 She founded the Salt Lake Education Foundation and served as its director.
 She served as director of the Utah Division of Community Development.
 She has chaired the Commission on Criminal and Juvenile Justice, the Utah State Housing Coordinating Committee, the Governor's Commission on Child Care, and the National Conference of Lieutenant Governors.
 She also became the first woman governor of Utah.
 Senator Orrin Hatch said Walker "truly paved the way for women in government in Utah."
 Also, throughout her political career "her passion across the board" was education.